wiryls/cube-collection/README.md

 ## Known issues

-- Frame rate becomes weird on `Chrome 72.0 beta` or later.
+- Frame rate becomes weird on `Chrome beta (> 72.0)` or later.
 Not sure if it's a bug of the browser or engine.